Are You (Too) Experienced?

 Clearly, there is a problem.

-As they reached the table Dave wondered if they would have the same wine he used to enjoy with Anna, it was her favourite... what was the name again?
+As they reached the table Dave wondered if he should order the same wine he used to enjoy with Anna, it was her favorite... what was the name again?

 Julie wondered if she should order her 'usual’ or try something different to make this dinner with Dave 'different?’